punit-zeta/docker-spring-boot/Readme.md

 docker image with new updated jar and run the image.

 # Push Docker Image
-Create a new private new on hub.
+Create a new repo on docker hub.
 You may need to run `docker login` first.
 - Tag your image using:
 docker tag `local-image-name`:`local-image-tag` `repo-path`:`repo-tag`
     ~~~